sillsdev/appbuilder-pwa/README.md

 ## Prerequisites

 -   Visual Studio Code
--   Node 16.17.0+ (we recommend using [Volta](https://volta.sh) to manage the Node versions)
+-   Node 20.9.0+ (we recommend using [Volta](https://volta.sh) to manage the Node versions)

 ## Usage

-You will need to download [Scripture App Builder 10.3.2](https://software.sil.org/scriptureappbuilder/download/) to use this project without the provided example data.
+You will need to download the latest version of [Scripture App Builder](https://software.sil.org/scriptureappbuilder/download/) to use this project without the provided example data.

 ### Develop